SheathedBlade/quartz/content/index.md

 ### Feedback

 The Luciradis Knowledge Database is open to any and all feedback.
-If you have any suggestions or concerns, from the presentation of the database to concerning bugs, feel free to **submit an issue** on the source code repository on **[GitHub](https://github.com/SheathedBlade/The-World-of-Luciradis)**.
+If you have any suggestions or concerns, from the presentation of the database to bugs, feel free to **submit an issue** on the source code repository on **[GitHub](https://github.com/SheathedBlade/The-World-of-Luciradis)**.
 The Head Archivist will review your issue and act accordingly if necessary.